New U.S. secretary of state Pompeo is bad for peace -- and Canada

 However, their important difference was not personal.
 The problem was that Tillerson was something of a voice of moderation and reason in an administration that has precious few such voices.

-As Trump himself explained to journalists -- in a brief, shouted scrum as he prepared to leave for California to inspect border wall prototypes -- what pushed him to fire his secretary of state was that fact that Tillerson was not enthusiastic about tearing up the Iran nuclear arms deal.
+As Trump himself explained to journalists -- in a brief, shouted scrum as he prepared to leave for California to inspect border wall prototypes -- what pushed him to fire his secretary of state was the fact that Tillerson was not enthusiastic about tearing up the Iran nuclear arms deal.

 Tillerson had come to the conclusion -- influenced by his own officials and by U.S. allies such as the U.K. and Germany -- that the arduously negotiated agreement with Iran was good for stability in the North Africa/Middle East/Western Asia region, and good for world peace.